 …or from the Inventory Configuration menu:

-- Preferred Route should be “Buy” (but if the product only has one route that will be used).
+- Preferred Route should be set to “Buy” for purchased items or “Manufacture” for manufactured items.
+If the product only has one route that will be used.

 - Minimum and Maximum Quantity can be specified if required